New Carpet Cost and Prices 2023

 Most folks plan on having their carpet last for about 7 to 12 years.
 After that, many plan on moving or changing the carpet for something new, fresh or a different color or style.

-If you have active children or teens or have pets that have frequent wet accidents then this must be taken into consideration.
+If you have active children or teens or have pets that have frequent wet accidents then this should be taken into consideration.

 Medium-Quality Residential Carpet